vicramon/ember-tutorial/chapters/ember-template.md

 There are no `and`s or `or`s allowed in Handlebars.
 It is designed to contain zero application logic.
 If you need some kind of combined boolean then you need to do it in the controller.

-You can do nested `if` statements, but that starts to get ugly real quick.
+You *can* use nested `if` statements, but that gets ugly quickly.

-This example really shows why I prefer Emblem.
+The above example really shows why I prefer Emblem.
 That's 112 characters for the Handlebars version and 57 for Emblem.
 That's almost one half the code!
 Less code, as long as it's readable, is always a win in my book.

 ## Loops